spectrum-health-systems/myavatool-web-service/src/Resources/Doc/Manual/manual.md

 This is the MAWS manual.

-For more information about MAWS, please visit the MAWS GitHub repository:
+For more information about MAWS, please visit the MAWS GitHub repository:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;https://github.com/spectrum-health-systems/my-avatool-web-service/.

 #### A note about the sourcecode